Council Tax for empty homes

 Accommodation provided for UK armed forces which is owned by the Secretary of State for Defence is exempt whether occupied or not.
 This includes barracks and married quarters.
 The Ministry of Defence (MoD) pays a Contribution in Lieu of Council Tax to us.
 In Rutland our forces accommodation is at St Georges Barracks, North Luffenham and Kendrew Barracks, Cottesmore.

-If you own your own home (not armed forces accommodation) and you leave your home empty and unfurnished, you will be charged full council tax as no discounts are available however, you will not be charged the long term empty home premium of 50%.
+If you own your own home (not armed forces accommodation) and you leave your home empty and unfurnished, you will be charged full council tax as no discounts are available.
+However, you will not be charged the long term empty home premium.

 Empty Homes exemptions